atdd-bdd/GherkinExecutorForJava/details.md

 ### Special equals

-The `equals()` that is created for the string class is slightly different than the normal equals, which just compares all attributes.
+The `equals()` that is created for the string class is slightly different from the normal equals, which just compares all attributes.
 If either of the values being compared is `"?DNC?",` the values are not compared.
 (This can be set to something else in the Configuration.)